xufour135/learngit/readme.txt

 Git is a distributed  control system.
 Git is free software and abaabaaba.
-Creating a new branch called dev
+Creating a new branch called master